Best 3 Person Tents

 The Tungsten is built with fabrics that have been treated to handle downpours.
 Plus, Marmot has also constructed its product with sturdy velocity poles that can withstand gusting winds.

 There are interior storage compartments that can accommodate small gear, two vestibules that allow you to store your dry gear, and a lampshade pocket for ambient lighting included in the Tungsten.

-While you can reduce the overall weight of this tent by using the included footprint, fly, and poles, it is around six pounds if you set it up normally.
+While you can reduce the overall weight of the Marmot by using the included footprint, fly, and poles, it is around six pounds if you set it up normally.
 Indeed, it is not exactly light.

 For a quick set up, the clips are color-coded.
 Also, there are two D-shaped doors that provide more than one entry and exit point.

 First off, the no-see-um mesh material utilized keeps bugs out while still delivering fresh air.
 Thanks to the aforementioned zone construction, in addition, the interior space is enhanced.

 If you like to only look at the glass half-empty, the extra weight of the Marmot may be a killer.
 Still, most adventurers will appreciate the interior space and robust fabrics that have been utilized.